-After completion of the project, scientists have gained tremendous information regarding the genome of us.
+After the completion of the project, scientists have gained tremendous information regarding our genome.
 A glimpse of some of them are here;

-Genes are supposed to be derived from the transposable elements and horizontal gene transfer from bacteria.
+Genes are supposed to be derived from transposable elements and horizontal gene transfer from bacteria.

 Mutation rates are twice as high in males as females.

 The cytogenetic analysis also revealed that the ‘Gene rich’ rich regions stain lighter while ‘Gene poor’ regions stain darker by G bands.